Pest Control

-What are the best ways on how to get rid of Japanese beetles?
-Now, if you have got roses or any number of plants, and you notice some holes in the leaves like something is eating them.
-Well, you might just have these Japanese Beetles scouting around.
+Do you want to know how to get rid of Japanese beetles?
+Now, if you have roses or any number of plants and you notice some holes in the leaves like something is eating them, well, you might just have these Japanese beetles scouting around.

 First of all, you can pick them off and squish them on the ground, and then they are dead.

-4 Easy Ways on How to Get Rid of Japanese Beetle
+How to Get Rid of Japanese Beetles in 4 Easy Ways

 Instead of squishing them like a bug, there are other ways of controlling your Japanese beetles as well.
 Squishing them like a bug is less invasive to other pests, which might be other insects.